starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - DXVK may be broken or disabled.
 Reinstall it using the LUG Helper DXVK and maintenance menus
 - Your game shader cache may need to be cleared.
 Use the Delete Shaders option in the RSI Launcher > Settings > Games > {LIVE,PTU} > Delete Local Settings > Shaders folder

-#### No sound in game
-- Depending on your distribution, you may need to set `Prefer System Libraries` in Lutris to `ON`.
-- If you have sound in the launcher but not in the game, launch the game and go to your audio settings, then enable "Play sound while game is in background".

 #### Account login failed (possible code 19000)
 This is a generic error code representing any issue with logging in to CIG servers